-Online interdisciplinary symposium, held on 21-22 April 2021, organised by the Sebastian Bustamente-Brauning and Erica Capecchi from the SWWDTP Memory Studies Research Cluster.
+A symposium, held on 21st and 22nd April 2021, was organised by the Sebastian Bustamente-Brauning and Erica Capecchi from the SWWDTP Memory Studies Research Cluster.

 The main intent of the event was to bring together a varied group of contributors including PhD students, academics, artists, writer, and museum professionals to discuss issues concerning memory, accountability, and ways of interpreting the past in the present and for the future.
 Our aim was to promote a cross-disciplinary conversation, from diverse geographic, disciplinary, and socio-political and historical contexts.